Hyannis, MA

 Allen was awarded the Bronze Star for heroism May 20, 1951.
 He was an only child and he never married.

-Allen attended the Neighborhood Playhouse School of Theater under the GI Bill and moved to New York City
+Allen attended the Neighborhood Playhouse School of Theater under the GI Bill and moved to New York City where

-in several productions including, "Picnic," "The Glass Menagerie" and "Brigadoon."
+productions including, "Picnic," "The Glass Menagerie" and "Brigadoon."

 Stanton's books, "Images of America: Frackville Book I" and "Book II" feature the photo.
-"I wanted
+"I wanted to

-was older.
 It just wasn't done but he was a great dancer."

-Stan Jones is spearheading the June 25 dedication of the 8-foot bronze statue that will be placed next
+Stan Jones is spearheading the June 25 dedication of the 8-foot bronze statue that will be placed next to the

-to the Kennedy Memorial in Hyannis looking out over Cape Cod Bay.
+Kennedy Memorial in Hyannis looking out over Cape Cod Bay.
 Jones is a member of the Korean War Veterans

-Association of Cape Cod & Islands Chapter I. "The picture was chosen because of the dramatic action
+Association of Cape Cod & Islands Chapter I. "The picture was chosen because of the dramatic action it

-was nameless, and the statue is dedicated to the missing and killed in action, so we wouldn't want to individualize
+nameless, and the statue is dedicated to the missing and killed in action, so we wouldn't want to individualize

 it.
 But it does make it more special now that we know what happened to him."